 You’re get far more control over the management of a self-invested personal pension and the investments within it than would be the case if you opted for a pension such as a stakeholder pension.

 Essentially, SIPPs are a DIY option where you choose from a wider variety of investments yourself and manage the fund according to your wishes.

 The HMRC rules on SIPPs are broadly the same as for other types of personal pension, with tax relief of up to 45% on what you pay in and no income tax or capital gains tax to pay on growth of investments within the wrapper.

-SIPPs tend to be split into two categories: full SIPPs and SIPPs.
+SIPPs are split into two broad categories: full SIPPs and SIPPs.
 Both are execution-only, meaning all trades and purchases you make within your fund are down to you, unless you pay extra for financial advice within the fund.